jwheare/playdar.js/README.md

 [Playdar.js](http://www.playdarjs.org/) is a JavaScript client library for interacting with the [Playdar HTTP API](http://www.playdar.org/api.html).

-The source code is distributed under the terms of the [BSD license](http://www.playdarjs.org/LICENSE).
+The source code is distributed under the terms of the [BSD license](http://www.playdarjs.org/LICENSE) and uses [Semantic Versioning](http://semver.org/)

 Here’s how you can use it to query Playdar for a specific track: